mIRC-Scripters/mirckb/docs/source/other/playing_music.rst

 Enabling mIRC Sounds
 --------------------

 In order for you to be able to play music or any other type of sound in mIRC, you must first enable sounds.
-Sounds can be enabled simply by going to the options dialog (Alt+O), then clicking on the *Sounds* option in the left-hand side list, and then placing a check mark into the *Enable Sounds*.
+Sounds can be enabled simply by going to the options dialog (:kbd:`Alt+O`), then clicking on the *Sounds* option in the left-hand side list, and then placing a check mark into the *Enable Sounds*.
 Below is a screenshot of the options window with the *Enable Sounds* option ticked.

 .. note:: Alternatively, you may use the :doc:`/ebeeps </commands/ebeeps>` command to enable sounds in mIRC: ``/ebeeps on``